ylireetta/tiralabra-rsa/README.md

 - Week 6

 ## How to run the program
 Generate the executable JAR file by running `mvn package` in the project root directory (i.e., where the project pom.xml file is located).
-Still in the project root directory, the program can then be executed by running the following command:
+Still in the project root directory, the program can then be executed by running the following command (this will probably work on my machine only, looking at the path; leaving this just as a note for myself):
 ```
 java -cp target/tiralabraproject-rsa-1.0-SNAPSHOT.jar:/home/ylireett/.m2/repository/commons-lang/commons-lang/2.5/commons-lang-2.5.jar com.ylireetta.tiralabraproject_rsa.Main
 ```